Rapeseed cultivation guide

 2.3 Physiological Functions and Resistance to the Environment

-- Winter varieties withstand temperatures up to -15°C in the rosette phase.
+Winter varieties can withstand temperatures as low as -15°C during the rosette stage.

-- The deep root system reduces losses from drought, but requires sufficient moisture during germination and flowering.
+The deep root system reduces drought-related losses, but adequate moisture is required during germination and flowering.

-- 70% of nitrogen (N) and potassium (K) is ingested before flowering.
+About 70% of nitrogen (N) and potassium (K) is absorbed before flowering.

-- Boron (B) is critical for lobe development and oil quality.
+Boron (B) is critical for pod development and oil quality.

 3. Soil Preparation and Seeding